kratisto/docs/pages/web_cloud/web_hosting/website-project/guide.en-gb.md

 ##### Case 2 - Create a website using a CMS

-OVHcloud offers the "1-click modules" option.<br>
+OVHcloud offers the "1-click modules" option.
 Once you have logged in to your [OVHcloud Control Panel](/links/manager), this option allows you to quickly install the *WordPress*, *Joomla!*, *PrestaShop* and *Drupal* CMS on your hosting.

 To use this option, please refer to our guide on "[Setting up your website with a 1-click module (CMS)](/pages/web_cloud/web_hosting/cms_install_1_click_modules)".

 > [!primary]
 >
-> If you would prefer to install your CMS manually without going through the "1-click modules" option, please read our guide on "[Installing a CMS manually on your Web Hosting plan](/pages/web_cloud/web_hosting/cms_manual_installation)".
+> If you would prefer to install your CMS manually without the "1-click modules" option, please read our guide on "[Installing a CMS manually on your web hosting plan](/pages/web_cloud/web_hosting/cms_manual_installation)".
 >

 ### Step 3 - Create your email addresses (optional) <a name="email-creation"></a>

-Your [Web Hosting plan](/links/web/hosting) includes one or more email accounts, which you can choose to enable or disable.
+Your [web hosting plan](/links/web/hosting) includes one or more email accounts, which you can choose to enable or disable.

-First of all, please read our guide on "[Activating email addresses included in your Web Hosting plan](/pages/web_cloud/web_hosting/activate-email-hosting)".
+First of all, please read our guide on "[Activating email addresses included in your web hosting plan](/pages/web_cloud/web_hosting/activate-email-hosting)".

 Once you have enabled this option, please refer to our guide on "[Creating an email address with an MX Plan solution](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation)" to customize one or more email accounts with your domain name.

-> **Special Cases:**
+> **Special cases:**
 >
 > - If you are migrating a website and/or if you are looking for email addresses associated with your website’s domain name, please read our guide on "[Migrating your website and emails to OVHcloud](/pages/web_cloud/web_hosting/hosting_migrating_to_ovh)".
 You will find all the key steps for migrating all of your services without any interruptions (domain name, website, email address(es), etc.).
 >